Laughing Clowns: Early years: 1979–1981

 This five-piece incarnation recorded Laughing Clowns at Richmond Recorders in Melbourne with production by Kuepper, and engineering by Tony Cohen.
 All six tracks were written by Kuepper.
 Released via Missing Link, it gained favourable reviews in the Australian independent music press.
 McFarlane opined that the EP was "unlike any other [record] made in Australia to that point.
 The music's only parallel lay in latter-day Saints as a logical progression from Prehistoric Sounds, but at the same time it was a departure, a foray into new territory.
 The open-ended song arrangements were stirring and provocative, but also disconcerting.
 The production values were cavernous and echoey; a fascinating sound, but very cold and detached".

 A promotional video for one of its tracks, "Holy Joe", was filmed.
 Upon the EP's release, they expanded to a six-piece group with Peter Doyle on trumpet.
 This configuration performed at the Paris Theatre in Sydney in November 1980, with The Birthday Party and The Go-Betweens; this was to be the last gig with Farrell.
 Ben also left the group before the year's end and his cousin, Dan followed within a few months.
-Ben subsequently formed Upside Down House, and later committed suicide.
+Ben subsequently formed Upside Down House; he died in 1987.

-The group's second release, a three-track EP, Sometimes, the Fire Dance...., appeared on the Prince Melon imprint – a label run by then-manager, Ken West, and Kuepper - in February 1981.
+The group's second release, a three-track EP, Sometimes, the Fire Dance...., appeared on the Prince Melon imprint – a label run by manager, Ken West, and Kuepper - in February 1981.
 The label name 'Prince Melon' was the nickname the band had for West.
 This EP had been recorded in mid-June 1980 with the six-piece line-up, again with Cohen engineering, but the whole group produced it.
 Jonathan Green of The Canberra Times felt the EP had "[s]uper songs, especially the A side, which strikes the odd emotional chord (sob), from one of the most challenging bands in the country.
 Apparently poppy, with an underlying and sinister atonality".

 In March 1981 the band released a third EP, Laughing Clowns 3, with five tracks.
 In July the two Prince Melon EPs were combined to create their first compilation album, Throne of Blood/Reign of Terror.
 The line-up of Doyle, Kuepper and Wegener continued as a three-piece exploring much freer arrangements, and drawing from the band's mutual interest in free jazz.
 By mid-1981 they gained Louise Elliott on saxophone and flute and Leslie 'Bif' Millar on fretless and upright bass guitar.
 With this new line-up, the band delved further into jazz-inspired improvisation and experimentation.